melmel27/comakery/README.md

 To allow trading in a group:
 * Call `setRestrictions(address, transferGroup, addressTimeLock, maxTokens)` for traders in the group
-* `allowGroupTransfer(fromGroupX, toGroupX, groupTimeLock)` for account addresses associated with groupIDs like Reg S
+* `setAllowGroupTransfer(fromGroupX, toGroupX, groupTimeLock)` for account addresses associated with groupIDs like Reg S
 * The token holders in the group can trade with each other as long as:
     * the `addressTimelock` and `groupTimeLock` times have passed; and
     * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.